sahar119/UX-Portfolio/Case Study 2/chatbot.md

 ### Interview Nemo staff
 ![staff](/Assets/staff.jpg)
 ## Findings
-- 60.0% of the participants found that navigation through exhibitions and floors was neither easy nor difficult.
+- 40% of the participants found navigation through exhibitions and floors to be neither easy nor difficult.
 However, when the museum is crowded, it is hard to handle their kids.
-Therefore, they prefer to have a digital, personalized map.
-- Some of the participants believed that the guidance of the apparatus and live workshops was not efficient and that they needed more adaptive information, specifically about the museum's exhibits.
+- Some participants stated that the guidance provided by the apparatus and workshops was insufficient.
+There is no age definition or information about safe activities for kids.
+- 53% of the participants needed more adaptive information about live workshops and exhibitions.
 - Only 1 of the 6 participants believed there was no need to have an app for the museum.
 ## Define

 ## Problem Statement